Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Proofs on Pareto-optimal learning-augmented algorithms

 \subsection{Proof of Theorem~\ref{thm:lb-k-min}}

-To show the lower bound, we consider a special family of instances, and show under the special instances, any $\gamma$-robust online algorithm at least has a consistency $\eta$ lower bounded by $\Lambda(\gamma)$. \begin{dfn}[$p$-instance] A $p$-instance $\cali_p$ consists of a sequence of prices that decrease continuously from $\pmax$ to $\pmin$ and spike to $\pmax$ at the end.
-Each price lasts for $k$ steps. \end{dfn}
+To show the lower bound, we consider a special family of instances, and show that under the special instances, any $\gamma$-robust online algorithm at least has a consistency $\eta$ lower bounded by $\Lambda(\gamma)$. \begin{dfn}[reverse $p$-instance] A reverse $p$-instance $\cali_p$ consists of a sequence of prices that decrease continuously from $p_{\max}$ to $p$ and spike to $p_{\max}$ at the end. \end{dfn}